Can planting more trees empower communities and save the planet?

-In order to combat climate change, one thing we need to do, is to remove the excess carbon from our atmosphere, and planting trees is one of the most effective nature-based solutions that exists to do this.
+One thing we can do to combat climate change is remove excess carbon from our atmosphere, and planting trees is one of the most effective nature-based solutions that exists to do this.
 Whenever you recommend allplants to a friend through our Refer A Friend scheme, we plant a tree in Zambia with the help of WeForest.

 WeForest works with communities, local organisations and NGOs (Non Governmental Organisations) to develop scalable reforestation projects.
 Fifty years ago over 80% of Zambia was covered with forest but now only about half of it remains.
 Each year an area equivalent to 300,000 football pitches is destroyed.
 WeForest helps to reverse this through partnering with local communities to encourage sustainable tree planting, which benefits the environment but also makes a huge difference to people and their communities too.